-Drug and Alcohol Recovery with the Twelve Step Program in United States
+Drug and Alcohol Recovery with the Twelve Step Program in the United States

 It is safe to say that the vast majority of drug and alcohol rehabilitation programs offered today incorporate the twelve-steps of addiction treatment.
 What are twelve-steps?
 The twelve-steps can be defined as a set of guiding principals for recovering addicts.
 These principals have been incorporated to help treat all forms of addiction, substance abuse, and compulsion disorders, and can be applied to anyone.
 The twelve-steps have been adapted to addressing such a wide range of dependency issues and addiction problems that it has been incorporated into so many distinctive methods of drug rehabilitation treatment.